vitaminmoo/poe-data/docs/DAT_FORMAT.md

 ### Validation & Completeness

-Because Variable Data is typically written sequentially during table generation:
+Because Variable Data is written sequentially during table generation:

 1.  **Ordering**: Referenced values generally appear in the Variable Data section in the order their corresponding cells appear in the table (column by column, then row by row).
 2.  **No Gaps**: In a "perfect" table, every byte of the Variable Data section (after the initial 8 magic bytes) should be accounted for by at least one reference (either a string, an array, or a reference inside an array).